gmtprime/yggdrasil/README.md

 > Norse cosmology.

 `Yggdrasil` manages subscriptions to channels/queues in several brokers with the possibility to add more.
-Simple Redis, RabbitMQ and Postgres adapters are implemented.
+Simple Redis, RabbitMQ and PostgreSQL adapters are implemented.
 Message passing is done through [`YProcess`](https://github.com/gmtprime/y_process). `YProcess` allows to use `Phoenix.PubPub` as a pub/sub to distribute messages between processes.

-## Example using Redis
+## Example using `Redis`

 ```elixir
 iex(1)> channel = %Yggdrasil.Channel{channel: "redis_channel", decoder: Yggdrasil.Decoder.Default.Redis}
 iex(2)> Yggdrasil.subscribe(channel)
 ```

+> By default, the Redis adapter connects to `"redis://localhost:6379"`.

 Then in redis: